GS2912/Mail-Mind/README.md

 ## 📝 Notes

 - **Email Limits**: Some providers limit IMAP connections.
 If you see connection errors, wait a few minutes and try again.
-- **Rate Limiting**: OpenAI API has rate limits.
+- **Rate Limiting**: If you are using OpenAI API, it has rate limits.
 If you hit limits, wait before making more requests.
-- **Security**: Never commit your `.env` file to version control.
-It's already in `.gitignore`.

-## 🎓 Project Requirements Met

-✅ Real email fetching via IMAP
-✅ Real email sending via SMTP
-✅ AI inbox summarization
-✅ Urgent email detection
-✅ Pending reply identification
-✅ One-click smart replies
-✅ Chat agent with tool calling
-✅ OpenAI Responses API integration
-✅ Local development setup
-✅ Frontend UI with TailwindCSS
-✅ Complete project structure

-## 📄 License

-This is a college project for educational purposes.
+If you are using local LLM you are set.

 ---

 **Happy Email Managing! 📧✨**